samuelhbne/vpn-launchpad/FAQ.md

 Yes.
 But they must be located in different regions.
 For example: one in ap-northeast-1 and one in ap-northeast-2.
 Another words: one server in a region.

-## Can I create a instance other than t2.micro for saving money?
+## Can I create an instance other than t2.micro for saving money?
 Yes.
 Modify the settings in $VLPHOME/vlp.env please.
 ```
 $ cat vlp.env